Fix: Unable to power on Surface Pro 4

 - Press and release the power button again, and your Surface will be turned on again.

-Although it’s not confirmed, but the sleep mode error on Surface Pro 4 maybe caused this issue, because as you can see above, the user said that the problem occurred after he accidentally put his device into sleep mode.
+Although it’s not confirmed, the sleep mode error on Surface Pro 4 may be causing this issue, because as you can see above, the user said that the problem occurred after he accidentally put his device into sleep mode.

 We can only wait for Microsoft to release the fixing update for the sleep mode problem on Surface Pro 4, and if the issue stops to occur, it was definitely caused by this error.